Firefighter

 I work in a small office that is attached to a garage by an interior door.
 The garage is used to repair heavy equipment (Loaders, Back Hoe, Dozers) as well as gravel trucks.
 Should I have a C O sensor in the office?

-Asked by Rich over 9 years ago
+Asked by Rich almost 10 years ago

 Yes a CO detector should be in place based on the usage of the diesel engines etc.